North Harbour Stadium: Layout

 It has an official capacity of 22,000 for sporting events.
 The stadium has four seating areas – the main grandstand, on the southern side, which seats 12,000 and contains corporate facilities; an uncovered stand opposite which seats 7,000; and grass embankments at either end which each seat 3,000.

-The capacity was reduced by demolishing big part of the northwestern stand to accomondate a baseball diamond for the Tuatara.
+The capacity was reduced by demolishing a big part of the northwestern stand to accomondate a baseball diamond for the Tuatara.

 A media tower was built prior to the 2011 Rugby World Cup looking down on the uncovered seats and across to the grandstand.

 The stadium is lit by four 45-metre tall light towers.

 Rugby Union World Cup 2011

 New Zealand won the Rugby World Cup 2011 hosting rights in 2005, prompting a debate in late-2006 as to which stadium should be used to host the final.
 Eden Park and Stadium New Zealand were considered to be the two main options with North Harbour as an outsider.
 Eventually, the New Zealand government decided that Eden Park would host the final, with North Harbour as the official reserve option.

 The stadium's media facilities were updated for matches that were hosted at the venue.
 A large broadcast tower was developed on the western side of the ground.
 It comprises three levels for venue operations and ground announcer on the first floor, television and radio commentators and television match official on the second with an retraceable window on the third floor for cameras.